WL040930/MathEase/README.md

 load the picture, which might be a bug in the IDE.
 This issue can be solved if the user use VS Code instead of Intellij IDEA.
 (VS Code only require to reload the page only)

-## after add new image, table is not updated (for admin question page)